nicholeetienne/CS572-Final-Project/README.md

 # CS572-Final-Project

-This repository contains the code for Personalized Web Search utilizing user history.
+This repository contains the code for Personalized Web Search utilizing User Behavior.

 The data used comes from the 2014 Kaggle Competition : https://www.kaggle.com/c/yandex-personalized-web-search-challenge